 I have a different opinion on the point raised by Saswata that, "The Contract Labour regulations will apply if the contractor's employees are working inside your premises.
 Otherwise, it is not applicable".
 Is it that CLRA Act applies only to such circumstances where the employees work inside the compound of principal employer?

-On the other hand, if the vehicle is owned or taken on lease by the principal employer. he fills fuel, takes care of its maintenance etc. But he does not have his own drivers but takes the drivers of the transporter to run the vehicle and pays driver's salary through the transporter.
-In this case, the transporter becomes a contractor for supply of driver (manpower) and the CLRA Act will come in picture.
-The drivers are contract labours for you even though they do not enter your establishment premises but takes your employees from their residence and drops them at the gate of the establishment and again picks them from the gate point and drops them back home.
+On the other hand, if the vehicle is owned or taken on lease by the principal employer, he fills fuel, takes care of its maintenance, etc. But he does not have his own drivers but takes the drivers of the transporter to run the vehicle and pays the driver's salary through the transporter.
+In this case, the transporter becomes a contractor for the supply of driver (manpower) and the CLRA Act will come in picture.
+The drivers are contract labours for you even though they do not enter your establishment premises but take your employees from their residence and drop them at the gate of the establishment and again pick them up from the gate point and drop them back home.

 In the former case, it is just like hiring a taxi or truck for carrying goods.
-The amount that you pay is a fees based on running kilometer and you need not worry about the wages paid to driver or others.
+The amount that you pay is a fee based on running kilometers and you need not worry about the wages paid to the driver or others.

 From India, Kannur

-My contention comes from the definition of worker as quoted below :
+My contention comes from the definition of a worker as quoted below:

-(i) "workman" means any person employed in or in connection with the work of any establishment to do any skilled, semi-skilled or un-skilled manual, supervisory, technical or clerical work for hire or reward, whether the terms of employment be express or implied, ***but does not include any such person-***
+(i) "workman" means any person employed in or in connection with the work of any establishment to do any skilled, semi-skilled, or unskilled manual, supervisory, technical, or clerical work for hire or reward, whether the terms of employment are express or implied, but does not include any such person:

 (A) who is employed mainly in a managerial or administrative capacity; or

-Item C refers to an outworker, that is a person who does not work within the premised controlled by the Principal Employer.
+Item C refers to an outworker, that is a person who does not work within the premises controlled by the Principal Employer.
 It would be logical to extend the section to services also.
-So if it is not provided within the premises of the Principal Employer, the person would be excluded from he definition of worker and therefore from the protection of the act.
+So if it is not provided within the premises of the Principal Employer, the person would be excluded from the definition of a worker and therefore from the protection of the act.

 From India, Mumbai

-True but there are other court interpretations regarding outworker.
-Normally, when a worker is making a product using the materials supplied by the employer and during the course of its production there is some kind of supervision, then the master servant relationship will be established.
-In such a situation, the product belongs to the employer right from its raw (material) stage and you can not deny that the workers who transform it to finished product is not your servants merely quoting that they are not doing that activity sitting in the factory of the employer but are doing it outside the factory.
+True, but there are other court interpretations regarding outworkers.
+Normally, when a worker is making a product using the materials supplied by the employer and during the course of its production there is some kind of supervision, then the master-servant relationship will be established.
+In such a situation, the product belongs to the employer right from its raw material stage.
+You cannot deny that the workers who transform it into a finished product are not your servants merely by stating that they are not carrying out that activity within the employer's factory but are doing it outside the factory.

 From India, Kannur